daudix/daudix.one/_posts/2023-08-13-site-and-blog-devlog.md

 - Active state for cards (when you click/press on card) have been removed since it looked weird

-And more, these are that I could remember without looking.
+And more, these are that I could remember.

 ### Showcase